nbaghel777/PTSR/README.md

 <hr />

-> **Abstract:** Image super-resolution aims to synthesize high-resolution image from a low-resolution image.
-It is an active area to overcome the resolution limitations in several applications like low-resolution object-recognition, medical image enhancement, etc.
-The generative adversarial network (GAN) based methods have been the state-of-the-art for image super-resolution by utilizing the convolutional neural networks (CNNs) based generator and discriminator networks.
-However, the CNNs are not able to exploit the global information very effectively in contrast to the transformers, which are the recent breakthrough in deep learning by exploiting the self-attention mechanism.
-Motivated from the success of transformers in language and vision applications, we propose a SRTransGAN for image super-resolution using transformer based GAN.
-Specifically, we propose a novel transformer-based encoder-decoder network as a generator to generate $2\times$ images and $4\times$ images.
-We design the discriminator network using vision transformer which uses the image as sequence of patches and hence useful for binary classification between synthesized and real high-resolution images.
-The proposed SRTransGAN outperforms the existing methods by 4.38\% on an average of PSNR and SSIM scores.
-We also analyze the saliency map to show the effectiveness of the proposed method.
-The code used in the paper will be publicly available at [https://github.com/nbaghel777/SRTransGAN](https://github.com/nbaghel777/SRTransGAN).
+> **Abstract:** Image super-resolution generation aims to generate a high-resolution image from its low-resolution image.
+However, more complex neural networks bring high computational costs and memory storage.
+It is still an active area for offering the promise of overcoming resolution limitations in many applications.
+In recent years, transformers have made significant progress in computer vision tasks as their robust self-attention mechanism.
+However, recent works on the transformer for image super-resolution also contain convolution operations.
+We propose a patch translator for image super-resolution (PTSR) to address this problem.
+The proposed PTSR is a transformer-based GAN network with no convolution operation.
+We introduce a novel patch translator module for regenerating the improved patches utilising multi-head attention, which is further utilised by the generator to generate the $2\times$ and $4\times$ super-resolution images.
+The experiments are performed using benchmark datasets, including DIV2K, Set5, Set14, and BSD100.
+The results of the proposed model is improved on an average for $4\times$ super-resolution by 21.66\% in PNSR score and 11.59\% in SSIM score, as compared to the best competitive models.
+We also analyse the proposed loss and saliency map to show the effectiveness of the proposed method.
+The code used in the paper will be made publicly available at https://github.com/nbaghel777/PTSR.
 <hr />

 # Network Architecture